Revenge

-Revenge is committing a harmful action against a person or group in response to a grievance, be it real or perceived.
-Primitive justice or retributive justice is often differentiated from more formal and refined forms of justice such as distributive justice and divine judgment.
+Revenge is defined as committing a harmful action against a person or group in response to a grievance, be it real or perceived.
+Vengeful forms of justice, such as primitive justice or retributive justice, are often differentiated from more formal and refined forms of justice such as distributive justice or restorative justice.

 Function in society

-Social psychologist Ian Mckee states that the desire for the sustenance of power motivates vengeful behavior as a means of impression management: "People who are more vengeful tend to be those who are motivated by power, by authority and by the desire for status.
+Social psychologist Ian McKee states that the desire for the sustenance of power motivates vengeful behavior as a means of impression management: "People who are more vengeful tend to be those who are motivated by power, by authority and by the desire for status.
 They don't want to lose face".